 A registration fee – $90 per student payable to Edutest.

-Testing takes place at St John’s secondary campus at 9 am on Saturday, 2 March 2019.
+Testing takes place at St John’s secondary campus early March 2020.

 Practice tests are available from Edutest.